KatherineLuo/Machine-Learning-AndrewNg/README.md

 # Machine-Learning-AndrewNg
-assignments of the machine learnings by Andrea Ng at Stanford University
+Assignments of the course Machine Learning by Andrew Ng at Stanford University

-This fold includes the 8 assignments of the Machine Learning course lectured by Andrew Ng at Coursera.
+This fold includes 8 assignments of the Machine Learning course from Coursera lectured by Andrew Ng.